Yayoi period: Features

-The Yayoi period is, generally, accepted to date from circa 300 BC to 300 AD.
+The Yayoi period is, generally, accepted to date from circa 300 BC to AD 300.
 However, although highly controversial, radiocarbon evidence, from organic samples attached to pottery shards, may suggest a date up to 500 years earlier, between ca. 1000 BC and 800 BC.
-During this period, Japan largely transitioned to a more settled, agricultural society, adopting methods of farming and crop production that were introduced to the country (initially in the Kyūshū region) from Korea.
+During this period, Japan largely transitioned to a more settled, agricultural society, adopting methods of farming and crop production that were introduced to the country (initially in the Kyūshū region) from Korea, including millets (Panicum milliaceum and Setaria italica) and rice.
+Stone harvesting knives similar to those found on the Korean peninsula appear at the beginning of the Yayoi period.

 The earliest archaeological evidence of the Yayoi Period is found on northern Kyūshū, though that is still debated.
 Yayoi culture quickly spread to the main island of Honshū, mixing with native Jōmon culture.

 The name Yayoi is borrowed from a location in Tokyo, where pottery of the Yayoi period was first found.
 Yayoi pottery was simply decorated and produced, using the same coiling technique previously used in Jōmon pottery.
 Yayoi craft specialists made bronze ceremonial bells (dōtaku), mirrors, and weapons.
 By the 1st century AD, Yayoi people began using iron agricultural tools and weapons.

 As the Yayoi population increased, the society became more stratified and complex.
 They wove textiles, lived in permanent farming villages, and constructed buildings with wood and stone.
 They also accumulated wealth through land ownership and the storage of grain.
 Such factors promoted the development of distinct social classes.
 Contemporary Chinese sources described the people as having tattoos and other bodily markings which indicated differences in social status.
 Yayoi chiefs, in some parts of Kyūshū, appear to have sponsored, and politically manipulated, trade in bronze and other prestige objects.
 That was made possible by the introduction of an irrigated, wet-rice agriculture from the Yangtze estuary in southern China via the Ryukyu Islands or Korean Peninsula.

 Direct comparisons between Jōmon and Yayoi skeletons show that the two peoples are noticeably distinguishable.
 The Jōmon tended to be shorter, with relatively longer forearms and lower legs, more deep-set eyes, shorter and wider faces, and much more pronounced facial topography.
 They also have strikingly raised brow ridges, noses, and nose bridges.
 Yayoi people, on the other hand, averaged 2.5–5 cm taller, with shallow-set eyes, high and narrow faces, and flat brow ridges and noses.
 By the Kofun period, almost all skeletons excavated in Japan except those of the Ainu are of the Yayoi type with some having small Jōmon admixture, resembling those of modern-day Japanese.